Deploy WordPress on Kubernetes using Kubeapps

 - You have a Kubernetes cluster.
 Check out our Getting Started with Kubernetes guide for an easy way to get started with one.

-- You have Helm and Tiller installed in your cluster.
+- You have Helm v3.x installed in your cluster.

 - You have Kubeapps installed in your cluster and are logged into the Kubeapps UI.